w3c/wai-intro-aria/index.md

 -   A way to provide keyboard navigation for the Web objects and events, such as those mentioned above

+## Authoring Practices Guide (APG)

+**[ARIA Authoring Practices Guide (APG)](/WAI/ARIA/apg)**, recommends approaches to help web application developers make widgets, navigation, and behaviors accessible using WAI-ARIA roles, states, and properties.

+It describes considerations that might not be evident to most authors from the WAI-ARIA specification, which is oriented primarily at user agent implementers.

 ## Versions {#versions}

 * [WAI-ARIA 1.0](/TR/wai-aria/) was published as a completed W3C